 To access what writer/activist Parker Palmer calls your "hidden wholeness," it helps to have a simple road map.
 When do you feel most alive?
 Most grounded?
 Who are your other-than-human kin and spirit guides?
 What brings out your best self?

-I find my wholeness barefoot in the vegetable garden, at the foot of a waterfall, breaking bread with family and friends, nourishing connections with my plant and stone kin.
+I find my wholeness barefoot in the vegetable garden, at the foot of a waterfall, sharing meals with family and friends, nourishing connections with my plant and stone kin.
 Whenever I am fully present in the moment, my whole and open-hearted self will show herself.
 Every single time.

 Master of Social Work, New York University, NY